-Study examines use of creative arts therapies among patients with cancerMay 13th, 2013 in Cancer /
+Study examines use of creative arts therapies among patients with cancerMay 13, 2013 in Medicine & Health / Cancer

 Creative arts therapies (CATs) can improve anxiety, depression, pain symptoms and quality of life among cancer patients, although the effect was reduced during follow-up in a study by Timothy W. Puetz, Ph.D., M.P.H., of the National Institutes of Health, Bethesda, Md., and colleagues.